UntilNick/KeyboardBlockKeys/README.md

 The list of keys for blocking can be supplemented in `List<Keys> downKeys = new List<Keys>`

-P.S: Does not block keyboard shortcuts.
+P.S: Does not lock the keyboard shortcut

 Tested on Windows 10 x64